Applications will be accepted through April 1, 2020

-Participants will receive a $5,750 salary/stipend and travel expenses to UND (up to $500 for one round trip).
+Participants will receive a $5,750 salary/stipend and travel expenses to UND (up to $750 for one round trip).
 Room and board is covered (up to $2,750).
 Financial support is also available for child care.
 The program will begin Tuesday, May 26, 2020 and end Friday, July, 31, 2020.
 Students who have already received their bachelor's degrees prior to the start of this program are not eligible.
-Application review will begin no later than March 1, and continue until all positions are filled.
-Applications will be accepted through March 31, 2020.
+Application review will begin March 1.
+Please submit applications and letters as soon as possible.
+Applications will be accepted through April 1, 2020.

 ASPET SURF participants will work in a research laboratory alongside faculty, graduate and undergraduate students.
 In addition to basic lab procedures, participants will have the opportunity to learn a variety of lab techniques in the fields of cell biology, developmental biology, epigenetics, immunology, molecular biology, neurobiology, and psychology with an emphasis in neuropharmacology.
 Students will also participate in weekly training seminars and workshops about science writing and presentations, responsible conduct of research, ethics and harassment, as well as the graduate school application process.
 The program ends with an undergraduate research poster session.